RealBrandonChen/VisualDisabilitySim/README.md

 ### Gif.
 #### This repository provides an introdcution to the visual evaluation system and part of the code base for the paper *"Use of Virtual Reality Simulation to Identify Vision-Related Disability in Patients With Glaucoma"*.
 #### JAMA Ophthalmology: [paper link](https://jamanetwork.com/journals/jamaophthalmology/fullarticle/2762850)
+#### Patent: Leung CK, Lam AKN, To E. Visual Disability Detection System Using Virtual Reality (U.S. Patent No.US20170273552A1).
 ### Paper Video

 # Licenese and Citation